 “To understand the general principles governing biology, we must understand how living systems organize across levels, not just within a given level,” says biologist Hyunju Kim.

 Previous research in this area has primarily focused on specific levels of organization within biology such as individual organisms or ecological communities.
 These levels form a hierarchy where individuals are composed of interacting molecules and ecosystems are composed of interacting individuals.

 An interdisciplinary team of researchers at Arizona State University (ASU) went beyond focusing on individual levels in this hierarchy to study the hierarchy itself, focusing on the biosphere as a whole.

 Through this 2018 study, the team found that biochemistry, both at the level of organisms and ecosystems, is governed by general organizing principles.

 “This means there is a logic to the planetary-scale organization of biochemistry,” says co-lead author Harrison Smith of ASU’s School of Earth and Space Exploration.
 “Scientists have talked about this type of logic for a long time, but until now they have struggled to quantify it.
 Quantifying it can help us constrain the way that life arises on a planet.”

 For this research, the team constructed biochemical networks using a global database of 28,146 annotated genomes and metagenomes and 8,658 cataloged biochemical reactions.
 In so doing, they uncovered scaling laws governing biochemical diversity and network structure that are shared across levels of organization from individuals to ecosystems, to the biosphere as a whole.

-Image at top of the page: The ending of Stanley Kubrick’s 2001: A Space Odyssey.
+Image at top of the page: Stanley Kubrick’s 2001: A Space Odyssey.
 Photo: Warner Bros.